Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Discounted Stochastic Games

-The game is played in discrete time and past history is observable by all the players.
-The game starts from some initial state.
-If $s$ is the state at stage $t$ and $x\in X$ is the action profile chosen simultaneously by the $m$ players at this stage, then $Q(E|s,x)$ is the probability that the state at stage $t+1$ belongs to the set $E$ given $s$ and $x$.
+\item The law of motion for the states is given by the transition probability $Q: S\times X \times \cS \to [0,1]$.\footnote{Note that the payoff $u_i$ and the transition probability $Q$ only need to be defined on the graph of $A$.
+For simplicity, we follow the literature to define them on the whole product space $S \times X$, as in \cite{DGMM1994}, \cite{Levy2013}, \cite{LM2015} and \cite{NR1992}.} That is, if $s$ is the state at stage $t$ and $x\in X$ is the action profile chosen simultaneously by the $m$ players at this stage, then $Q(E|s,x)$ is the probability that the state at stage $t+1$ belongs to the set $E$ given $s$ and $x$. \begin{enumerate} \item $Q(\cdot|s,x)$ (abbreviated as $Q_{(s,x)}$) is a probability measure on $(S,\cS)$ for all $s \in S$ and $x\in X$, and for all $E\in \cS$, $Q(E|\cdot, \cdot)$ is $\cS \otimes \cB(X)$-measurable.

-For a Borel set $A$ in a complete separable metric space, $\cM(A)$ is the set of all Borel probability measures on $A$.
-A strategy of player~$i$ is a measurable mapping $f_i$ from the past history to $\cM(X_i)$ which places probability $1$ on the set of feasible actions.
-A stationary Markov strategy for player~$i$ is an $\cS$-measurable mapping $f_i: S \to \cM(X_i)$ such that $f_i(s)$ places probability $1$ on the set $A_i(s)$ for each $s\in S$.
-Given a stationary Markov strategy $f$, the continuation values $v(\cdot, f)$ give an essentially bounded $\cS$-measurable mapping from $S$ to $\bR^m$ uniquely determined by the following recursion